akka/akka/akka-docs/scala/futures.rst

 .. includecode:: code/akka/docs/future/FutureDocSpec.scala
    :include: reduce

-Same as with ``fold``, the execution will be done by the Thread that completes the last of the Futures, ` you can also parallelize it by chunking your futures into sub-sequences and reduce them, and then reduce the reduced results again.
+Same as with ``fold``, the execution will be done asynchronously when the last of the Future is completed,` you can also parallelize it by chunking your futures into sub-sequences and reduce them, and then reduce the reduced results again.

 Callbacks